The Red Winter

 A devastating love story.
 A bewitching twist on history.
 A blood-drenched hunt for purpose, power, and redemption.

-Not all monsters, it seems, will stay buried.
+Some monsters, it seems, simply won't stay buried...

 Details